 Cortical interneurons can be divided into 2 categories:

-Cerebellar nuclei consist of 4 halved areas:
+Cerebellar nuclei consist of 4 pairs of areas:

 Many afferents pass through the 3 cerebellar peduncles to the cerebellar cortex.
 There are 2 extracerebellar excitatory glutamatergic afferent Afferent Neurons which conduct nerve impulses to the central nervous system.
 Nervous System: Histology systems: